 Black Mountain/Black Widow Trail

-In mid to late October, 2017, trail work will start up again at Black Mountain.
+In the winter of 2017-18, trail work will start up again at Black Mountain.
+All work is dependent on rainfall.
 One project will be a connector from the top of the Manzanita Loop trail down the east side of the hill to connect to Cuca Street close to Penasquitos Elementary School.
 The final route has not been approved yet but it is part of the master plan.
 The other major project is the west side scar tentatively labeled as Black Widow.
 A plan has been designed to incorporate some of the original line while creating a sustainable trail with reinforced turns and lesser grades to make the trail multi-directional.
 The plan has conditional approval and is awaiting formal approval from the City of San Diego.
 The park staff is regularly contacting the city to work out a plan.
 We are optimistically looking at late 2017/early 2018.
 Finally, there is a plan to look for a continuation north of the Manzanita Trail and ultimately connect to the new communities in the valley south of Oak Valley Middle School.

 Trail Design and Construction on Black Mountain

 In early 2010 a task force was formed to update the Black Mountain Open Space Park master plan.
 Working with the community and trail users, Rod Simmons and Senior Ranger Ed Christensen walked the surrounding hills to find optimal routes to take advantage of the terrain.
 The process would involve multiple agencies and a great amount of review.
 It took nearly 5 years for the master plan update was completed in 2014.
 It included proposals for nearly 10 miles of trails, acquisition of private land, and several new trail heads to accommodate the ever growing user base.